oktokat/STAT545-hw01-harper-kaitlyn/hw01_gapminder.md

 Kaitlyn Harper
 September 14, 2017

 Hello!
 We're going to load and explore a few things on the Gapminder dataset today.
 First, let's load the dataset from Rstudio.
-(Note: for this markdown, you'll see my code in gold and the output in blue!)

 ``` r
 # Load tidyverse + all corresponding packages!